-- N: nonspecific interstitial pneumonia (NSIP)
+- N: non-specific interstitial pneumonia (NSIP)

 - P: pleuroparenchymal fibroelastosis (PPFE)

-The first two, AIP and IPF/UIP, have very poor prognosis.
-The next in the list, COP, is associated with good response to steroids and good prognosis.
-LIP is more common in women (think "LIPstick"), in contrast to the others, which are either more common in men or have equal gender distribution.
+The first two, AIP and IPF/UIP, have a very poor prognosis.
+The next in the list, COP, is associated with a good response to steroids and good prognosis.
+LIP is more common in women (think "LIPstick"), in contrast to the others, which are either more common in men or have an equal gender distribution.

 PPFE has a relatively poor prognosis, with frequent infectious complications and associated pneumothorax.